srnomula1/TSF-Internship/README.md

 # TSF-Internship

-This repository contains the URLs of all the tasks performed as the Data Science and Business Analyst Intern @ The Sparks Foundation.
+This repository contains the URLs of all the tasks that I performed as the "Data Science and Business Analyst Intern" @ The Sparks Foundation.

 Name: Shivaram Nomula